|

 Sitting North and looking at my own long diamond suit, I had a couple

 of options.
-I could jump to 3 to show a game going hand with
+I could jump to 3

 diamond support and shortness in the spade suit.
 But, I finally